alttch/smartobject/doc/readme.rst

 properties can be stored in storages of different type and combined together into a single data object.

+SmartObject has built-in storage engines for files (JSON, YAML, MessagePack and CBOR) and databases: RDBMS via SQLAlchemy (can store objects) and Redis (can handle external properties only).

 Property values are automatically processed, validated and synchronized with external services if required.

+Note: all SmartObject methods are thread-safe (at least they should be :)

 Example:
 --------